mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 - The Agent, which is the decision-maker that chooses actions based on its current state and policy.
 - The State, which is a representation of the current environment, the parameters and trained policy of the agent, and possibly the visible actions of other agents in the environment.
 - The Action, which is a decision taken by the agent.
-- The reward, which is a scalar value that the agent receives as feedback for its actions.
+- The Reward, which is a scalar value that the agent receives as feedback for its actions.
--

 Reinforcement learning algorithms can be divided into two main categories: value-based and policy-based.
-In value-based RL, the agent learns an estimate of the value of different states or state-action pairs, which is then used to determine the optimal policy.
+In value-based RL the agent learns an estimate of the value of different states or state-action pairs, which is then used to determine the optimal policy.
 In contrast, in policy-based RL, the agent directly learns a policy without estimating the value of states or state-action pairs.

 Reinforcement Learning can be implemented using different techniques such as Q-learning, SARSA, DDPG, A2C, PPO, etc. Some of these techniques are model-based, which means that the agent uses a model of the environment to simulate the effects of different actions and plan ahead.
 Others are model-free, which means that the agent learns directly from the rewards and transitions experienced in the environment.